tonilopezrosell/understandingsuicide/README.md

 We analyze the time series of suicide and unemployment in Spain from 1998 to 2017, make some forecasts and study the relationship that may exist between both series.

+The needed libraries and packages are: stringr, lubridate, ggplot2, ggfortify, forecast and TTR.

 ## REPORT AND GRAPHS